‘Nothing like a home cooked meal’

 “Some of the film’s barbs are obviously meant for its homeland.
 But in a world where the divide between the rich and everyone else continues to widen most of its points are very universal.
 And on that level alone it should resonate with audiences everywhere.
 On the strictly cinematic level, it moves seamlessly from biting satire to tense horror without compromising either.
 It’s a brash, explicit, in your face film that isn’t watered down and doesn’t play it safe.”
-Jim Morazzini, Voices from the Balcony
+Voices from the Balcony

-Uncork’d Entertainment released The Cannibal Club in select theaters on March 1, 2019, and it was available On Demand from March 5, 2019.
+Uncork’d Entertainment released The Cannibal Club theatrically on March 1, 2019, and it was available On Demand from March 5, 2019.